hoel-bagard/cocotools-rs/rpycocotools/docs/dataset.rst

         :type: list[int]

-.. class:: EncodedRle(size: list[int], counts: str) -> None
+.. class:: EncodedRLE(size: list[int], counts: str) -> None

-    Segmentation mask compressed as a [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) and then encoded into a string.
+    Segmentation mask compressed as a [Run-Length Encoding](https://en.wikipedia.org/wiki/Run-length_encoding) and then encoded into a string.

     :param list[int] size: List with two elements, the height and width of the image corresponding to the segmentation mask.
     :param str counts: The encoded RLE representation of the mask.